-- 1. Go to Admin > General Configuration. - 2.
+- 1. Go to Administration > Artifactory . - 2.
 In the General Settings section, change the value of Save .
-File Upload Max Size (MB) to 1024 then click on
+File Upload In UI Max Size (MB) to 1024 then click

-Configure Repositories
+Create Repositories

 We will now create and configure the repositories.
-First step is to configure to pre-defined repository for the future snapshot modules built.
+Let's start with the repository for the future built snapshot modules: